cakephp/docs/en/development/testing.rst

     Depending on your system's configuration, you make need to run the previous commands with ``sudo``

+Once PHPUnit is installed with the pear installer, you should confirm that the PHPUnit libraires are on PHP's ``include_path``.
+You can do this by checking your php.ini file and making sure that the PHPUnit files are in one of the ``include_path`` directories.

 .. tip::

     All output is swallowed when using PHPUnit 3.6+.
 Add the ``--debug``